nguyentimmy/Detection-Engineering/2 - Detect Current Attack Trends Using Threat Intelligence/Detection on MITRE ATT&CK Techniques.md

 ![Image](https://github.com/nguyentimmy/Detection-Engineering/blob/main/2%20-%20Detect%20Current%20Attack%20Trends%20Using%20Threat%20Intelligence/Photos/T1059.001-BloodHound.png)

 ### III.
 Create a query or policy for Detection
-If you want to create a custom detection rule to detect attacks from the threat actor using Bloodhound, [(T1059.001)](https://atomicredteam.io/execution/T1059.001/), here is the KQL to detect the threat.
+You can create a custom detection rule or threat hunt to detect attacks from the threat actor using Bloodhound, [(T1059.001)](https://atomicredteam.io/execution/T1059.001/), here is the KQL to detect the threat.

 ```
 // Query for any bloodhound related processes and files